Genomics

 Equipment

 The GSR occupies approximately 2,568 square feet of laboratory space on the third floor of the Center for Health Sciences, CHS 38-123, 38-126 and 33-388.
-It is operated by eleven experienced genomic scientists.
+It is operated by eighteen genomics and bioinformatics staff.
 The GSR is a high throughput genomic center utilizing the equipment listed below.
 In addition to offering wet-lab services, the GSR has developed a broad informatics infrastructure and an efficient means for data acquisition, storage, and analysis.
-We have access to advanced software including Partek flow, VarSeq, Ingenuity Pathway Analysis, and Falcon automated system, which significantly enhance the overall capacity of TCGB to rapidly process and transform the large quantity of data into novel findings.
+We have access to advanced software including Partek flow, VarSeq, Ingenuity Pathway Analysis, and Falcon automated system, Hoffman2 data analysis clusters, UCLA CASS server, Illumina basespace Sequencing Hub professional, Amazon cloud HIPAA compliant research computing, and storage system server, which significantly enhance the overall capacity of TCGB to rapidly process and transform the large quantity of data into novel findings.

 NGS

-Oxford NANOPORE GriDIONx5 Sequencing System, Illumina NovaSeq™ 6000 Sequencing System, 10X Genomics Chromium™ Controller Single Cell Sequencing System, Illumina HiSeq 3000 Sequencing System, Illumina HiSeq 2500 Sequencing System, Illumina NextSeq 500 Sequencing System, Illumina MiSeq Personal Sequencer System, Ion Torrent PGM for research applications, IntegenX Apollo 324 for automated NGS library preparation, Beckman Coulter ArrayPlex for fully automated workstation, Fluidigm Access Array System for target-enrichment, Covaris M220 for DNA shearing
+Oxford NANOPORE GriDIONX5 Sequencing System, Illumina NovaSeq™ X Plus Sequencing System, Illumina NovaSeq™ 6000 Sequencing System, 10X Genomics Chromium™ Controller Single Cell Sequencing System, Illumina NextSeq 500 Sequencing System, Illumina MiSeq Personal Sequencer System, Complete Genomics DNBseq T7 Sequencing System, IntegenX Apollo 324 and Beckman Coulter BioMek i7 for automated NGS library preparation, Covaris M220 for DNA shearing

 Roche MagNa Lyzer instrument for automated tissue homogenization, Biochain AnaPrep Automated Nucleic Acid Preparation System, Qiagen QIAcube HT Automated mid- to high-throughput Nucleic Acid Purification System, QIAcube Connect for small scale nuclei acid isolations.

-Agilent 2100 Bioanalyzer, Agiletn 2200 Tapestation, NanoDrop 8000, Qubit 2.0 Fluorometer, Fragment Analyzer, Varioskan Lux Plate Reader
+Agilent 2100 Bioanalyzer, Agilent 2200 Tapestation, NanoDrop 8000, Qubit 2.0 Fluorometer, Qubit Flex Fluorometer, Fragment Analyzer, Varioskan Lux Plate Reader

 Partek flow, VarSeq, Ingenuity Pathway Analysis, Falcon automated genomic analysis system, Hoffman2 data analysis clusters, UCLA CASS server, Illumina base space Sequencing Hub professional, Amazon cloud HIPAA compliant research computing and storage system